Sequence dance: New Vogue

 New Vogue is a set of sequence dances which use modern ballroom technique.
-It was developed in Australia in the 1930s and is a danced socially and competitively across Australia and New Zealand.
-There are fifteen competition dances which cover March, Foxtrot, Tango and Viennese Waltz rhythms.
+It was developed in Australia in the 1930s and is danced socially and competitively across Australia and New Zealand.
+There are fifteen competition dances which cover March, Foxtrot, Tango, and Viennese Waltz rhythms.

 Sequence dance scripts

 These are written in a shorthand form similar to phone texting or knitting patterns.
 The jargon is easily learned and the shorthand can be understood.
-Ultra keen sequence dancers subscribe to script services that distribute the scripts immediately they are issued by the competition organisers.
+Ultra-keen sequence dancers subscribe to script services that distribute the scripts immediately after they are issued by the competition organisers.
 A short example of this dance scripting is as follows: